joytest-org/joytest/README.md

             Possible types:

-                node:<path>
+                node:<option>
                     Spawn a node process to run test files on.

-                    The path to the node binary can be specified as the option.
+                    If <option> starts with a slash (/) this sets the path to the node binary to be used by the runner.

-                    Default is "node".
+                    If <option> does not start with a slash, this value is interpreted as a node version specifier.

                 browser:<http-port>
                     Spawn a HTTP server to run test files on.